Kelgors/mc-chat/README.md

 # Minecraft-Chat

-Permit to chat from your terminal.
+Chat with your friend from your terminal.
 Be aware that your character will be connected to the server and can take damage or die.
 You need a mojang account or microsoft account.

 Come say hi to `play.1ef51.com` =)